80% Lower Fire/Safe Marked - Raw - polymer 80

 Frequently asked questions

-- Is it compatible with a standard AR-15 lower parts kit?
+- Is it compatible with standard AR-15 parts kits?

 - How long does shipping take?